guelfoweb/litejdb/README.md

 # LiteJDB (Lite JSON Database)
-LiteJDB is a lightweight database management system, Pandas based, designed for simplicity and flexibility.
+LiteJDB is a lightweight database management system prototype, Pandas based, designed for simplicity and flexibility.
 It efficiently stores and manages data using JSON serialization, making it easy to work with structured information.
-It's an ideal choice for small projects that demand an uncomplicated yet powerful database solution.
+It's a personal experiment for small projects that require a quick and easy solution for data storage and search.

 ## Example